-In our introductory examples (rdGnBlinkBlink, listing 2, page 16) the process IO is directly connected to the IO pins of Raspberry's $\mu$ P. This might be feasible to a certain extend when all sensors and actuators are nearby in a closed encasement.
+In our introductory examples (rdGnBlinkBlink, listing 2, page 18) the process IO is directly connected to the IO pins of Raspberry's $\mu$ P. This might be feasible to a certain extend when all sensors and actuators are nearby in a closed encasement.
 Figure 5 shows a professional key matrix, LEDs and a piezo beeper as one suitable example for directly attached process IO.
-The break-out board is just a test harness and helps to connect a logic analyser - it is the black box with the green LED on the left of Figure 5).
+The break-out board is just a test harness and helps to connect a logic analyser (it is the black box on the left of Figure 5).

 In the production version the Pi is fixed to the back of the key matrix.
-When WLAN is sufficient, we now use a Zero in that place.

-In all other cases and when controlling power beyond 48 mW, or distant actuators and sensors, interface and protecting circuitry is mandatory.
-Many offers are found, often under the genus "shield".
+In all other cases and when controlling power beyond 48 mW, or distant actuators and sensors interface and protecting circuitry is mandatory.
+A lot of offers are found, often under the genus "shield".
 But beware of useless or outright dangerous devices.